Blog

 Biotin Side Effects and Risks

-Your body can typically excrete any excess biotin you get from food and supplements through urine.
+Because biotin is a water-soluble vitamin, our body can typically you get from food and supplements through urine.

-But too much biotin can sometimes lead to side effects like:
+But too much biotin sometimes lead to side effects like:

 • Insomnia